alvanrahimli/rahim.li/content/posts/2021/learning-async-programming.md

 ---
 # 🏁 Let's go!
+## ⚠️ Disclaimer
+This post is not a comprehensive guide to this topic.
+These are just notes I take while researching and learning this topic.

 ## Task VS Thread
 It turns out, differentiating these concepts is kinda the key point. `Task` has nothing to do with `Thread`.
 Basically,

 - `Task` just represents a work that is planned to be executed.
+  - Well, thanks to my [friend](https://themisir.com) for pointing out, it is not exactly like this.
+Technically, Task is returned **after** execution is started.
+So it represents work that is already executing.
 - `Thread` is the execution itself.

 Yes, it gets interesting.
 I was told `Task` is lightweight `Thread`.
 Looks like I have been tricked a bit :D